wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-elastic-stack/from-2.x-to-5.x.rst

 Upgrading Elastic Stack from 2.x to 5.x
 =======================================

-Although Wazuh v2.x is compatible with both Elastic Stack 2.x and 5.x, it is recommended that version 5.x will be installed since the Wazuh Kibana plugin is not compatible with Elastic Stack 2.x.
-This guide shows the steps needed to be done depending on the version of the Elastic Stack which is going to be used:
+Although Wazuh 2.x is compatible with both Elastic Stack 2.x and 5.x, it is recommended that version 5.x will be installed since the Wazuh Kibana plugin is not compatible with Elastic Stack 2.x.

+Choose one from the following scenarios:

 - `Continue using Elastic Stack 2.x`_